Rachel Carson College

 Academic Emphasis

 Rachel Carson College’s academic classes focus on the theme of environment and society.
 The college sponsors a number of educational initiatives and courses aimed at furthering its theme and mission, as well as programs offering experiential learning for students.
-CRSN 1 is the required first-year college core course, part of the Academic Literacy Curriculum that introduces students to critical and analytical reading at the university level.
+CRSN 1 is the required first-year college core course that introduces students to critical and analytical reading at the university level.
 The core course is mandatory for all incoming frosh.

 Orientation